custom-cover-arrow

 – Modular learning in career guidance

-It was launched 2021 in Germany and has reached +4000 students since.
+The digital campus was launched 2021 in Germany and has more than 4.000 active students since.

 Product Development